Query-optimal estimation of unitary channels in diamond distance: Introduction

 \subsection{Unitary estimation and related problems}

 We are interested in the following task: \begin{definition} The \emph{estimation task for unitary channels} is the following: One is given black-box access to a unitary channel by~$Z \in \UU(\dd)$.
 After applying the unitary channel some~$Q$ times, the algorithm should output a classical description\footnote{ Throughout this paper, for ease of exposition we will be treating these descriptions as if they have infinite precision.
-To formalize our results when numbers can only be specified up to a machine precision $\macheps$, one could discretize the space of unit vectors and unitary matrices with $O(\macheps)$-nets.
+To formalize our results when numbers can only be specified up to a machine precision $\macheps$, we consider the sets of unit vectors and unitary matrices that can be generated from $O(\log^3(1/\eps))$-depth quantum circuits.
+This discretizes these spaces into $O(\macheps)$-nets by the Solovay--Kitaev theorem.
 Then, a \emph{classical description} of a unitary matrix or a unit vector is a list of numbers defining a matrix or vector that need not exactly satisfy the desired constraints, but is $\macheps$-close to an element of the net.
 When we need to implement a unitary from its classical description, we implement this element.
-This incurs an error of $\poly(d, 1/\eps)\macheps$ throughout the argument, which can be made to be $O(\eps)$ by incurring $O(\log(d/\eps))$ overhead in classical time complexity, beyond the factors of $O(\log(1/\macheps))$ from incorporating finite precision arithmetic (which we ignore in our discussions of time complexity).
-This issue only affects constant factors in our proofs in a very minor way, and we trust the diligent reader to take note of the required changes.} of a unitary~$\wh{\bZ} \in \UU(\dd)$.
+We only care about vectors and matrices up to $\poly(\eps/\dd)$ error, since this is the magnitude of sampling error from state tomography, which is where these classical descriptions come from.
+So, if we set $\macheps$ to be smaller than this, then the errors from working in finite precision are negligible, and we incur a $\polylog(1/\macheps)$ overhead (which is only $\polylog(\dd/\eps)$) in time complexity.
+This issue only affects constant factors in our proofs in a very minor way, and we trust the diligent reader to take note of the required changes. } of a unitary~$\wh{\bZ} \in \UU(\dd)$.

 The algorithm may be probabilistic and hence $\wh{\bZ}$ should be thought of as a random variable.
 The goal is to achieve

 Here, $\emeasure({\cdot},{\cdot})$ is some accuracy measure between unitary channels. \end{definition} Note here we are only using the error measure between two unitary channels. \begin{remark} More generally, one can introduce another parameter~$\eta$ and have the goal be that $\emeasure(\calU(Z),\calU(\wh\bZ)) \leq \eps$ except with probability at most~$\eta$.
 As long as $\emeasure({\cdot},{\cdot})$ is a metric, this can be achieved with $O(Q \log(1/\eta))$ applications of~$Z$ as follows: First, Markov's inequality implies that $\Pr[ \emeasure( \calU(Z), \calU(\wh \bZ) ) > 3\eps ] \le 1/3$.
 Then, one can reduce to a general~$\eta > 0$ at the expense of an~$O(\log(1/\eta))$ factor using the ``median trick''; see \Cref{prop:confidence}. \end{remark} In order to more carefully quantify the resources needed to solve the unitary estimation task, we generally consider hybrid classical/quantum algorithms.
 These mix classical computation and measurement-outcome-processing with quantum state preparation, applications of~$Z$ and other quantum operations, and measurements.
 Besides the query complexity $Q$, there are some additional resources one wishes to minimize, one of which is the following. \begin{definition} In the task of estimating $Z \in \UU(\dd)$, assume that $\dd = 2^{\nn}$ for some number of qubits~$\nn$.
 The \emph{space overhead} of an estimation algorithm is the total number of qubits beyond the minimum,~$\nn$, used in the course of the algorithm. \end{definition}